-(4b) The jurisdictional health ministers provide IHPA with written comments within 30 days
+(4b) The health ministers provide IHPA with written comments within 30 days

-Health ministers must provide IHPA with their written comments on the draft assessment within 30 days and where unable to do so, they may seek an extension.
+Health ministers of the jurisdictions party to the dispute must provide IHPA with their written comments on the draft assessment within 30 days and where they are unable to do so, they may seek an extension.

-Extensions are granted by IHPA as a matter of discretion, following consultation with the health minister of jurisdictions party to the dispute (including the proposed length of any extension) and are granted unilaterally to all jurisdictions party to the dispute.
+Extensions are granted by IHPA as a matter of discretion, following consultation with the health ministers of the jurisdictions party to the dispute (including the proposed length of any extension) and are granted unilaterally to all jurisdictions party to the dispute.

-(4c) IHPA reviews the written comments from the jurisdictions about the draft assessment
+(4c) IHPA reviews the written comments about the draft assessment

-IHPA will review the comments received by health ministers with regard to the draft assessment.
+IHPA will review the comments received by health ministers of the jurisdictions party to the dispute with regard to the draft assessment.

-(4d) IHPA clarifies the written comments with jurisdictions (if required)
+(4d) IHPA clarifies the written comments with the health ministers (if required)

-Where there are comments that require explanation or clarification, IHPA will request this in writing from health ministers party to the dispute.
-Responses are required within 30 days of receipt of the request.
+Where there are comments that require explanation or clarification, IHPA will request this in writing from health ministers of the jurisdictions party to the dispute.
+Responses are required within 30 days of receipt of any request.